Mohammad Amir: Retirement from Test cricket

-International retirement
+International retirement and return to national team

-Alleging ill-treatment from the Pakistan Cricket Board, Amir announced on 17 December 2020 that he will not be available for selection in international cricket anymore.
-He had cited ‘mental torture’ by the management as the reason behind his decision and he openly criticised Pakistan team management and coaching staff including Waqar Younis and Misbah-ul-Haq on more than one occasion.
-He also said that they have tried to spoil his image and it takes a lot of hard work to build your image.

-Although Waqar Younis denied it and said he was hurt by the comments of Muhammad Amir.
+Alleging ill-treatment from the PCB, Amir announced on 17 December 2020 that he would not be available for selection for his national side anymore.
+He had cited "mental torture" by the management as the reason behind his decision and openly criticized the Pakistan team management and coaching staff including Waqar Younis and Misbah-ul-Haq on more than one occasion.
+He also said that they tried to spoil his image and it took a lot of hard work to build his image.
+However, Younis denied the allegations and stated he was hurt by the comments.

+On 24 March 2024, Amir reversed his decision to retire, and after "positive discussions" with the PCB, made himself available for selection ahead of the T20 World Cup scheduled for June that year.
+In April, he was included in the squad for the T20I home series against New Zealand.
+In his comeback match, the second T20I of the series played at Rawalpindi, he claimed two wickets in a seven-wicket win.

+2024 T20 World Cup

+In May 2024, he was named in Pakistan’s squad for the 2024 ICC Men's T20 World Cup tournament.
+He took seven wickets in four matches during the tournament, with an impressive average of 10.28.

+Second international retirement

+Amir announced his retirement from international cricket for the second time in December 2024.

 Controversy

-Spot fixing allegation
+Spot-fixing

 In August 2010, the English newspaper News of the World published allegations that Amir and fellow bowler Mohammad Asif deliberately bowled no-balls during Pakistan's 2010 tour of England in return for payment from a betting syndicate.

 The News of the World alleged that an agent affiliated with some of the Pakistani players, later identified as Mazhar Majeed, had accepted a £150,000 (US$232,665) bribe from undercover reporter Mazher Mahmood for information that Amir and Asif would deliberately deliver no-balls at specific points during the match, information which could be used by gamblers to make wagers with inside information (a process known as spot-fixing, compared with match fixing to predetermine a match result).

 In the video posted by News of the World, Majeed, counting out the bribe money, promised that Amir would be Pakistan's bowler for the first over, and that the third ball of the over would be a no-ball delivery.
 Amir did bowl the first over, and on his third delivery from the over, bowled a no-ball delivery.
 Commentary described the delivery as a "massive overstep", a good half-metre beyond the popping crease.
 Majeed also predicted that the sixth delivery of the tenth over would be a no-ball, and the ball, delivered by Asif, was also a no-ball delivery.

 As a result of the allegations and video posted by News of the World, Scotland Yard announced during the evening that they had arrested Majeed on charges of suspicion of conspiracy to defraud bookmakers.